Booker scores 47, Suns eliminate champion Lakers, 113-100

+LOS ANGELES (AP)Devin Booker has a tattoo on his forearm of the message that Kobe Bryant wrote for him on a pair of shoes after they faced each other at Staples Center six years ago: ”Be legendary.”

+Back in the house his idol built with a chance to secure his first team playoff success, Booker put on a performance worthy of the Black Mamba’s legend and propelled the Phoenix Suns onward in the postseason.

-LOS ANGELES (AP) — Devin Booker scored 22 of his 47 points in a phenomenal first quarter, and the Phoenix Suns won their first playoff series since 2010, eliminating the defending NBA champion Los Angeles Lakers with a 113-100 victory in Game 6 on Thursday night.
+Booker scored 22 of his 47 points in a phenomenal first quarter, and the Suns won their first playoff series since 2010, eliminating the defending NBA champion Los Angeles Lakers with a 113-100 victory in Game 6 on Thursday night.

+After hitting eight 3-pointers, grabbing 11 rebounds and going a stunning 15 for 22 from the field, Booker cast his eyes up at Bryant’s two retired numbers as he left the floor amid the cheers from a small, vocal road rooting section.
+Kobe is never far from Booker’s mind on the court, but his breakthrough playoff game felt like a testimonial to Booker.

+”Honestly, I was thinking about Kobe and the conversations we had,” Booker said. ”About what we went through, and the postseason, and being legendary and taking the steps to get there.
+Seeing that 8 and 24 up there, with the lighting Staples has, it’s like it was shining down on you.
+I know he was here tonight, and I know he was proud.”

 Phoenix will meet Denver in the second round.
 Game 1 is Monday in Phoenix.